MyCodess/syncFolders1/README.md

 --------------------------
 - 2DO:  more exception handlings, soft exits on errors, test routines, more modularizations , SymLinks improvements !
 QA routines !
 Testing on other OS/platforms !
 - BUG:  could be problems with SymLinks, esp. on non-posix platforms !?
 2DO !
-- This is NOT the most performant way to synchronize folders, since the file-comparison is done here by their MD5-hash/size/timesamp, so based OS-filesystem, and not sector based (as rsync,...).
+- This is NOT the most performant way to synchronize folders, since the file-comparison is done here by their MD5-hash/size/timesamp, so based on OS-filesystem and not sector based (as rsync,...).
-  So it means e.g. a minor change to a huge file triggers the copy of the WHOLE file to the replica folder, which is far from perfect.
-But for the simple tasks could be fine !?
+  So it means e.g. a minor change to a huge file triggers the copy of the WHOLE file to the replica folder, which is far from performant.
+But for the simple tasks or smaller files could be fine !?
 - I know, regarding the formatting/beautifying of this module, it is not absolutely style-guide comform.
   But I did it as a quick implementaion with my vim/linux.
 So you are welcome to reformat/beautify it in your favorite IDE !
   (e.g. the line lenght or one.liner-if-statements in one line, instead two!
 But so I can see more lines in my vim!